pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         happened to him and marks everyhing that will happen to him and even marks of everything that will happen in the universe.

-#### 9. That Each Singular Substance Expresses the Whole Universe in Its Own Way, and That All Its Events, Together with All Their Circumstances and the Whole Sequence of External Things, Are Included in Its Notion

-#### 10. That the Belief in Substantial Forms Has Some Basis, but That These Forms Do Not Change Anything in the Phenomena and Must Not Be Used to Explain Particular Effects

-#### 11. That the Thoughts of the Theologians and Philosophers Who Are Called Scholastics Are Not Entirely to Be Disdained

-#### 12. That the Notions Involved in Extension Contain Something Imaginary and Cannot Constitute the Substance of Body

-#### 13. Since the Individual Notion of Each Person Includes Once and for All Everything That Will Even Happen to Him, One Sees in It the *A Priori* Proofs of the Truth of Each Event, or, Why One Happened Rather Than Another.
-But These Truths, However Certain, Are Nevertheless Contingent, Being Based on the Free Will of God or of His Creatures, Whose Choice Always Has Its Reasons, Which Incline without Necessitating.

-#### 14. God Produces Various Substances According to the Different Views He Has of the Universe, and through God's Intervention the Proper Nature of Each Substance Brings It about That What Happens to One Corresponds with What Happens to All Other, without Their Acting upon One Another Directly

-#### 15. The Action of One Finite Substance on Another Consists Only in the Increase of Degree of its Expression Together with the Diminution of the Expression of the Other, Insofar as God Requires THem to Accommodate Themselves to One Another

-#### 16. God's Extraordinary Concourse Is Included in That Which Our Essence Expresses, for This Expression Extends to Everything.
-But This Concourse Surpasses the Powers of Our Nature or of Our Distinct Expression, Which Is Finite and Follows Certain Subordinate Maxims

 February 11th, 2013 - Lecture
 -----------------------------